akutayural/Authentication-Token-Interception-MITM/README.md

  ```
 ## **How It Works**

+This project demonstrates the fundamental techniques behind a **Man-in-the-Middle (MITM) attack**, showing how attackers could intercept and steal authentication tokens from web or mobile applications if security practices are neglected.
+The following steps explain the process:

-1. **Intercepting Requests**: The mitmproxy script intercepts requests made to specific endpoints (in this case, `/oauth/token`).
+1. **Intercepting Requests**: The mitmproxy script is set up to capture network traffic, specifically intercepting requests made to sensitive endpoints such as `/oauth/token`.
+This mimics the behavior of a potential attacker monitoring network activity.

-2. **Capturing the Token**: Upon interception, the script examines the response data for tokens and extracts the `access_token`.
+2. **Capturing the Token**: Upon intercepting these requests, the script inspects the response data for critical information like `access_token`.
+By accessing these tokens, unauthorized individuals could potentially impersonate legitimate users.

-3. **Storing the Token in Redis**: The token is stored in Redis under a predefined key for future reference.
+3. **Storing the Token in Redis**: Once captured, the token is stored in a Redis database with a predefined key.
+This storage enables attackers to access and potentially reuse the token, allowing unauthorized access to the backend.

-4. **Logging Events**: The script logs each step, including successful captures, Redis storage events, and errors for debugging.
+4. **Logging Events**: To keep track of the interception process, the script logs every major action, including successful captures, Redis storage events, and any errors encountered.
+This logging can be used by security professionals for debugging and audit purposes.

+This setup illustrates how, with minimal tools and improper security, application tokens can be exposed and stolen on both mobile and web platforms.

 ---